 This is a great way to spend your points and if you plan far enough ahead then you can take advantage of supermarket discount schemes like the Sainsburys 25% off 6 bottles and then compound the saving by using less of your points to pay for them.

-Use the Vouchercodes app to check out possible savings
+Use apps such as Vouchercodes to check out possible savings

 Even though some vouchers are restricted by terms and conditions for days when they can be used, there are some valid for any day of the week so it’s worth having a look to see what good deals are around.